Configure the Server SSL Certificates

 curl -v https://integration-store.polarity.io/api/repos

-If there is a successful connection, please check the certificates to ensure they are valid and that the full CA cert chain is added to the server.
+If there is a successful connection, please check the certificates to ensure they are valid and that the full CA cert chain has been added to the server.

 Integration Store Loads but Fails to Install Integrations

-If you are able to access the integration store but are not able install integrations and getting an error, the most likely cause is a missing cert in the CA cert chain path.
+If you are able to access the Integration Store but are not able install integrations and are getting an error, the most likely cause is a missing cert in the CA certificate chain path.

 See CA section above